MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Resume-MailboxDatabaseCopy.md

 # Resume-MailboxDatabaseCopy

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Resume-MailboxDatabaseCopy cmdlet to resume activation, replication and replay activities (log copying and replay) for a mailbox database.

-!!!
-Exchange Server 2013, Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Resume-MailboxDatabaseCopy cmdlet to unblock activation or resume log copying and replay for a passive mailbox database copy.